John A. Macdonald: Legal training and early career, 1830–1837

 In August 1834, George Mackenzie died of cholera.
 With his supervising lawyer dead, Macdonald remained at the cousin's law office in Hallowell (today Picton, Ontario).
 In 1835, Macdonald returned to Kingston, and even though not yet of age nor qualified, began his practice as a lawyer, hoping to gain his former employer's clients.
 Macdonald's parents and sisters also returned to Kingston.

 Soon after Macdonald was called to the Bar in February 1836, he arranged to take in two students; both became, like Macdonald, Fathers of Confederation.
 Oliver Mowat became premier of Ontario, and Alexander Campbell a federal cabinet minister and Lieutenant Governor of Ontario.
 One early client was Eliza Grimason, an Irish immigrant then aged sixteen, who sought advice concerning a shop she and her husband wanted to buy.
 Grimason would become one of Macdonald's richest and most loyal supporters, and may have also become his lover.
 Macdonald joined many local organisations, seeking to become well known in the town.
 He also sought out high-profile cases, representing accused child rapist William Brass.
 Brass was hanged for his crime, but Macdonald attracted positive press comments for the quality of his defence.
 According to one of his biographers, Richard Gwyn:

 As a criminal lawyer who took on dramatic cases, Macdonald got himself noticed well beyond the narrow confines of the Kingston business community.
 He was operating now in the arena where he would spend by far the greatest part of his life – the court of public opinion.
 And, while there, he was learning the arts of argument and of persuasion that would serve him all his political life.

+Military service

 All male Upper Canadians between 18 and 60 years of age were members of the Sedentary Militia, which was called into active duty during the Rebellions of 1837.
+Macdonald served as a private in Captain George Well's Company of the Commercial Bank Guard.

+Macdonald and the militia marched to Toronto to confront the rebels, and Sir Joseph Pope, Macdonald's private secretary, recalled Macdonald's account of his experience during the march:

+The Bank Guard served on active duty in Toronto guarding the Commercial Bank of the Midland District on King Street.
+The company was present at the Battle of Montgomery's Tavern and Macdonald recalled in an 1887 letter to Sir James Gowan that:

+The Bank Guard was taken off active service on 17 December 1837, and returned to Kingston.

-Macdonald served as a private in the 3rd Frontenac Militia, patrolling the area around Kingston, but the town saw no real action and Macdonald was not called upon to fire on the enemy.
+On 15 February 1838, Macdonald was appointed an ensign in the 3rd (East) Regiment of Frontenac Militia but did not take up the position, serving briefly as a private in the regiment, patrolling the area around Kingston.
+The town saw no real action during 1838 and Macdonald was not called upon to fire on the enemy.
+The Frontenac Militia regiments stayed on active duty in Kingston while the Battle of the Windmill occurred.

-Sir Joseph Pope, Macdonald's private secretary, recalled Macdonald's account of his experience during the 1837 Upper Canada Rebellion: